Our speakers have big ideas. They’re the ones who aren’t afraid to push the boundaries of the traditional geospatial industry.

 How do we verify spatial data and models in an AI-powered world?

-Fireside Chat: Open Ocean, Open Data
+Fireside Keynote: Open Ocean, Open Data

 Open Ocean, Open Data: The Power of Open-Source for Coral Reef Monitoring